jslater89/shooting-sports-analyst/README.md

 For Elo rater algorithm issues, please open an issue and attach an exported rater project that demonstrates the issue first, and be prepared to discuss and/or justify any proposed changes to the math.

+## Licensing
+Shooting Sports Analyst, as of version 7.0.0 and the Great Renaming, is mainly licensed under the Mozilla Public License v2.0.
+Certain files in released versions may not be permissively licensed or open-source, and are noted as such.
+Under the MPL, you may write additional code to link Shooting Sports Analyst to your proprietary systems.
+(The MatchSource API in this project is intended for just such a use.)
+You are not required to share code in new files.
+Any modifications to existing MPL-licensed Shooting Sports Analyst files must be made available in the usual open- source way.

+The above does not constitute legal advice.

+Versions of Shooting Sports Analyst/USPSA Analyst prior to 7.0.0 remain GPL-licensed.